ibm-cloud-docs/vpc/about-contract.md

 ### The `play` subsection
 {: #hpcr_contract_play}

-In the `play` subsection, you can define the workload via [Pod descriptors](https://kubernetes.io/docs/concepts/workloads/pods/){: external}.
+In the `play` subsection, you can define the workload through [Pod descriptors](https://kubernetes.io/docs/concepts/workloads/pods/){: external}.
 Each pod can contain one or more container definitions.
 Descriptors can be provided in one of the following ways:

 - In plain YAML format in the `resources` subsection of `play`.
 This section is an array of descriptors and supports two types of descriptors: [Pods](https://kubernetes.io/docs/concepts/workloads/pods/){: external} and [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/){: external}.